-- 1. Cold and Cool Water Fish Habitat as identified by the $\Theta$ MNR/GRCA and a 30 m minimum buffer. - 2.
-Warm water and undetermined Fish Habitat as identified by the OMNR/GRCA and a 15 m minimum buffer. - 3.
-Permanent and intermittent streams, as identified by the City and/or the $\Theta$ MNR/GRCA and a 15 m minimum buffer.
+- 1. Cold and Cool Water Fish Habitat as identified by the MNR/GRCA and a 30 m minimum buffer. - 2.
+Warm water and undetermined Fish Habitat as identified by the MNR/GRCA and a 15 m minimum buffer. - 3.
+Permanent and intermittent streams, as identified by the City and/or the MNR/GRCA and a 15 m minimum buffer.

 - 4. Development and site alteration shall not be permitted within Surface Water Features and Fish Habitat or established buffer, except for uses permitted by the General Permitted Uses of Section 6. - 5.
-In addition to the General Permitted Uses of Section 6.1.4A.1.2, the following additional uses may be permitted within Surface Water Features, Fish Habitat and established buffer, subject to the requirements under 6.1.4.7-6A.1.2.7 and 6.1.4.8-6A.1.2.8: - i) essential public and private linear infrastructure lines and their normal
+In addition to the General Permitted Uses of Section 6A.1.2, the following additional uses may be permitted within Surface Water Features, Fish Habitat and established buffer, subject to the requirements under 6A.1.2.7 and 6A.1.2.8: - i) essential linear infrastructure and their normal maintenance; - ii) essential transportation infrastructure and their normal maintenance; - iii) flood and erosion control facilities or other similar works and their normal maintenance; and - iv) stormwater management facilities and structures and their normal maintenance.

-- maintenance, provided no feasible alternative exists; - ii) essential transportation infrastructure including roads and sidewalks and their normal maintenance, provided no feasible alternative exists; - flood and erosion control facilities or other similar works and their normal maintenance; and - iv) stormwater management facilities and structures and their normal maintenance. - 6.
-These additional uses may only be permitted where it has been demonstrated through an EIS, EA or subwatershed study plan, to the satisfaction of the City, in consultation with the MNR and/or the GRCA, and/or the Department of Fisheries and Oceans (DFO), that: - i) there will be no negative impacts on the water resources, fish habitat or related ecological and hydrological functions; - ii) there will be no net loss of fish habitat, and no harmful alteration, disruption, or destruction of fish habitat; - iii) where authorization for the harmful alteration, disruption, or destruction of fish habitat has been obtained from DFO under the Fisheries Act using the guiding principle of no net loss of productive capacity, and the impact of development on fish habitat will be avoided or fully mitigated; and if not, the loss of fish habitat will be adequately compensated for through a compensation plan approved by the GRCA and/or the DFO-; and - iv) all applicable protocols or policies of the provincial and federal government have been met. - 7.
+- 6. These additional uses may only be permitted where it has been demonstrated through an EIS, EA or subwatershed plan, to the satisfaction of the City, in consultation with the MNR and/or the GRCA, and/or the Department of Fisheries and Oceans (DFO), that: - i) there will be no negative impacts on the water resources, fish habitat or related ecological and hydrologic functions; - ii) there will be no net loss of fish habitat, and no harmful alteration, disruption, or destruction of fish habitat; - iii) where authorization for the harmful alteration, disruption, or destruction of fish habitat has been obtained from DFO under the Fisheries Act using the guiding principle of no net loss of productive capacity, and the impact of development on fish habitat will be avoided or fully mitigated; and if not, the loss of fish habitat will be adequately compensated for through a compensation plan approved by the GRCA and/or the DFO; and - iv) all applicable protocols or policies of the provincial and federal government have been met. - 7.
 The established buffer is to be determined through an EIS or EA and may be greater than the recommended minimum buffer. - 8.
 For permanent and intermittent streams and fish habitat, the buffer will be measured from the bankful channel. - 9.
-Construction within or across-surface water features or fish habitat shall: - i) adhere to OMNR fisheries timing windows so as to avoid or minimize impacts on fish, wildlife and water quality; and - ii) implement the best management practices related to construction. - 10.
-Opportunities to restore permanent and intermittent stream and fish habitat shall be encouraged and supported. - Where fish habitat is undetermined, an EIS, EA or subwatershed study plan, shall assess and determine, to the satisfaction of the City and the GRCA, the presence and type of fish habitat and the level of protection required. - 12.
+Construction within or across surface water features or fish habitat shall: - i) adhere to MNR fisheries timing windows so as to avoid or minimize impacts on fish, wildlife and water quality; and - ii) implement the best management practices related to construction. - 10.
+Opportunities to restore permanent and intermittent stream and fish habitat shall be encouraged and supported. - 11 Where fish habitat is undetermined, an EIS, EA or subwatershed plan, shall assess and determine, to the satisfaction of the City and the GRCA, the presence and type of fish habitat and the level of protection required. - 12.
 The City will continue to investigate the feasibility of removing/modifying structural barriers to fish passage in the Speed and Eramosa Rivers and their tributaries in order to permit natural stream processes, improve fish habitat and the restoration of natural stream morphology.

-6A.2.6 6.1.5.6 Significant Woodlands
+6A.2.6 Significant Woodlands